 The Department of Neurology at the University of Kansas Medical Center is a robust and rapidly-growing department dedicated to excellence in research and clinical care.
 The department is the home of a nationally-designated Alzheimer's Disease Center, which is one of 31 Alzheimer's Disease Centers in the nation designated by the National Institute on Aging, a NeuroNEXT award from the National Institutes of Health, a National Parkinson Foundation Center of Excellence and an ALS clinic certified by the ALS Association.
 The department as a whole ranked 26th in the nation in National Institutes of Health grant funding in 2014, earning more than $6.4 million, and its faculty members and researchers continue to seek out new ways to improve patients' lives.

-Gary Gronseth, MD, heads our vascular neurology fellowship program, which trains neurologists for an academic career in vascular neurology.
-Manoj Mittal, MD, heads our neurology critical care fellowship, which began in 2015.
+Colleen Lechtenberg, MD, heads our Vascular Neurology fellowship program, which trains neurologists for an academic career in vascular neurology.
+Kathrin Husmann, MD, heads our Neurocritical Care fellowship, which began in 2015.

 In regards to our clinical and research programs, we currently have a depth of specialization in multiple areas including Parkinson's disease and movement disorders, neuromuscular disease, epilepsy, multiple sclerosis, Alzheimer's disease, cerebrovascular disease and headache.
 A number of our faculty members are national and international leaders in their area of specialization.
 Eric Vidoni, PT, PhD, runs the non-accredited Dementia fellowship at the ADC.